-From central Copenhagen, the easiest way to reach Legoland is to jump on the train to the city of Vejle in Jutland (298 DKK single, unless you can buy a discounted ‘orange’ ticket in advance).
-Check the ACP Rail site for fares and train times.
+From central Copenhagen, the easiest way to reach Legoland is to jump on the train (2 hours, 10 minutes) to the city of Vejle in Jutland.
+Check the Omio site for fares and train times.

-A cheaper, if slower, route is to catch a bus from Copenhagen to Vejle, then change onto bus #43 to Billund.
-The bus ride from Copenhagen to Vejle takes approximately three hours (89 DKK one way).
+A cheaper, if slower, route is to catch the Flixbus from Copenhagen to Vejle, then change onto bus #43 or #143 to Billund (see above).

 Can you do it in a day?